zsu/devcontainer/README.md

 git push
 ```

-No `.gitmodules`, no `--recurse-submodules`, no `ignore = dirty` needed.

 ### Clone a repo that already has the subtree

 ```bash
 git clone git@github.com:<org>/<repo>.git
 ```

-Plain clone works — devcontainer files are embedded in the repo history.

 ### Update devcontainer to latest